 Docking and charging could be and where the robot “lives” could be a special

-In my time consulting with Ecovacs I evaluated their suite of products in search of opportunities for improvements, combed through use data and customer surveys to better understand current usability issues and created a presentation which outlined opportunity, priority and strategy for the product team to use to gain alignment.
+In my time consulting with Ecovacs I evaluated their suite of products in search of opportunities for improvements, combed through use data and customer surveys to better understand current usability issues and created a presentation that outlined opportunity, priority, and strategy for the product team to use to gain alignment.